scalar-labs/scalardb/docs/api-guide.md

 // Drop a table "ns.tbl".
 It will throw an exception if the table does not exist admin.dropTable("ns", "tbl");

-// Drop a table if exists only if it exists boolean ifExists = true;
+// Drop a table only if it exists boolean ifExists = true;
 admin.dropTable("ns", "tbl", ifExists);
 ```